This post contains some affiliate links. Please see our disclosures for more information.

-Ok, so your blog is ready to go - now this is where you'll need to put in the effort to create your content which in turn will help you grow your audience, improve your web rankings and get closer to turning your blog into a profitable business.
-Like I mentioned above, creating content has helped me earn money with my blog, work with brands, grow my audience, get paid to write for other outlets and more.
+Ok, so your blog is ready to go.
+Now, this is where you'll need to put in the effort to create your content.
+This will help you grow your audience, improve your web rankings and get closer to turning your blog into a profitable business.
+Like I mentioned, creating content has helped me work with brands, grow my audience, get paid to write for other outlets and more.

 It's a good idea to create a content calendar or plan each month on what you'll be writing about and how often (daily, bi-weekly, weekly etc).
-Not only will this help you stay on track as you create content, it will also ensure you don't run out of ideas of what to talk about on your blog (You can spend some time looking at the type of content the big bloggers in your niche are creating to help you get inspired).
+Not only will this help you stay on track as you create content, it will also ensure you don't run out of ideas of what to talk about on your blog.
+Spend some time looking at the type of content the big bloggers in your niche are creating to help you get inspired.
 I use a free tool call Asana to plan out my content calendar and blog post content.
 It keeps me organized and I can set reminders for myself so I don't miss my content creation deadlines - it's pretty awesome.

 In addition, you'll want to enhance your content with photos and graphics to make them more appealing and easy to digest depending on the topics you create.
 For stock photos, I love pixabay, the images are free and they have a really broad selection.
 And for my design and graphics needs that I don't need to outsource, I use the paid version of Canva since I have a team but I started out with their free version which is also excellent.